bcswartz/ncline/README.md

 After that, type "node ncline.js" and hit Enter to run ncline.
 Hit Enter again when prompted, and you will see a command prompt denoting the alias name for the current target filepath (opening and interacting with filepaths using aliases/nicknames is part of the base ncline functionality).

+(Note: if you plan on developing ncline command modules, or just want to run the included unit tests, you'll need to install a testing framework such as Mocha to execute the tests.)

 ## How to use ncline
 To execute a command, you simply type in the command name followed by any command arguments in the expected order, separated by spaces, then hit Enter.